Coronavirus scams targeting the public

 So far, a majority of the scams have involved masquerading as various global or national health organizations and institutions.
 Unfortunately, hackers have no problem undermining these helpful institutions’ communications to turn a quick buck.

 - Don’t download anything (and be careful around links as well).
 It’s difficult to imagine a scenario where an organization like the WHO would need you to download safety tips rather than simply including them in its email/SMS or on its site.
 So don’t download anything you aren’t 100% sure of.
-Be careful with links as well.
-Right click on any link you receive to make sure it’s going to an official website.
-If you have any doubt at all, simply navigate to that website yourself and find the content you were looking for.

 - If it sounds too good to be true, it probably is.
 What are the odds that the secret cure to COVID-19 just landed in your inbox without anyone else in the world knowing about it?
 This stands for any scam, whether or not it uses the coronavirus to trick you.

 - Make sure you donate to the right place.
 Donating money to help fund the search for a treatment or vaccine is a noble cause.
 Just make sure you’re donating to a reputable organization.
-In a scammer’s hands, 0% of your donation will be going to COVID-19 research.